djomo-moungoue/PowerShellScripting/README.md

 ![PowerShell](Images/PowerShell.JPG)

 # Scripting
-Use PoweShell scripts to streamline workflows by:
+You can use PoweShell scripts to streamline workflows by:
 - automating repetitive/administrative activities
 - automating the build, test and deployment of your applications
 - automating the configuration of your on-premise servers/systems